igsegg/CryoHackathon2023/README.md

 - [Earthspy](https://github.com/AdrienWehrle/earthspy): A Python wrapper package to make the download of satellite data easier.
 In 3 lines of Python code, you can download data from your small study area on a specific date to worldwide data sets throughout the satellite era!

-- [Climate Copernicus Data Store](https://cds.climate.copernicus.eu/#!/home): A web interface to easily download many widely-used data sets such as ERA5, ESA land cover products, as well as many satellite-derived products !
+- [Climate Copernicus Data Store](https://cds.climate.copernicus.eu/#!/home): A web interface to easily download many widely-used data sets such as ERA5, ESA land cover products, as well as many satellite-derived products!

 # Mentors 👨‍💻👩🏽‍💻👩‍💻👨🏽‍💻